Course overview Course overview

 Bringing out the best in talent

 Jose Antonio Martin Martin is a software engineer from Spain who has been working as a character TD / rigger in the VFX industry for the last 8+ years.
-He has worked for studios such as Framestore, MPC, DNEG and is currently working at ILM on projects such as Gravity, Terminator Genisys, Suicide Squad, Ghost in the Shell, and Venom.
+He has worked for studios such as Framestore, MPC, DNEG and is currently working at ILM.
+During his career he has worked on many blockbuster projects including Gravity, Terminator Genisys, Suicide Squad, Ghost in the Shell, and Venom.

-Wade was great.
-I really appreciate his attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.
+I really appreciate the instructor's attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.

-Wade is a great teacher.
 I learned exactly what I wanted and more.
-He is just overall great.

 Companies that hire our students

 environment design Benefits

 What makes this learning experience unique?